jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

     - **Curriculum theories,** focused on 'genre' in teaching;
 - Mastery of **teaching technologies** (for collaboration, assessment, etc.); and
 - Skill in **instructional design,** a structured process that creates instructional products

+Booth presents her [USER method](#user-model) primarily as an instructional design model, but secondarily as an "instructional literacy framework that encourages you to reflect on your process in order to become a 'student of learning” as you teach' (p.
+95).

 ## 1.2.
 Genres and mediums of instruction